buzzie71/MaskOfFutures/README.md

 If a player dies due to a mob that can visibly hold an item (eg. zombies, skeletons, players, witches), a random death message from the applicable death reason's `noitem` list is chosen.
 If the killing mob is holding an item at time of player death, a random with-item phrase is chosen from the applicable death reason's `item` list and either appended to the end of the `noitem` death message or substituted in place of `&w` as described above.
 The resulting death message is then displayed.

 ===
+Suppressing death messages
+===

+Players can suppress death messages in their own chat feed by running `/ignore-deaths`.
+The same command will also allow death messages in the feed if it was previously suppressed.

+===
+Altering death messages in-game
+===

+There exist commands intended for server administrators to alter the death messages in the config while in-game, and can be accessed through `/mofmsg`.
+These commands are recommended for users with a deeper understanding of the plugin.
+Note that the subcategories used in this set of commands correspond to keys in the config file, though without the `msg.` prefix.

+   - `/mofmsg view [category]` will show a list of subcategories if they exist (eg. a query of `zombie` will show subcategories `item` and `noitem`).
+Subcategories can be queried by appending them to categories after a period (eg. `zombie.noitem`).
+Otherwise, the command will show a list of strings in that subcategory.
+The actual key that is queried in the config is `msg.[category supplied in the command]`.
+   - `/mofmsg add [category] [death message]` will add the specified death message to the category.
+This can only be done for string lists.
+   - `/mofmsg delete [category] [number]` will delete the string with that number from the list, as seen when querying it with `view`.
+This can only be done for string lists.
+   - `/mofmsg addcat [category]` will add a new category of strings or overwrite an existing category, as well as insert a placeholder string in the resulting list.
+Be sure to replace the placeholder!
+Useful for adding new death message categories, eg. if a new death method is added to the game but not yet to the config.
+   - `/mofmsg delcat [category]` will delete the category.
+The command will restore all the string lists in that category to its default values, if they exist in the default config.
+Its effect on the parent keys of the string list is undefined, but they can be restored by using `addcat` to remake their place in the config.

+===
 Undead horse spawning and taming
 ===